-At December 31, 2022, the Trust's combined debt consists of the unsecured debentures, the term loans, the secured debt and the credit facility when drawn, each of which have various financial covenants.
-These covenants are defined within the trust indenture, the term loan agreements, the secured debt agreement and the credit facility agreement and, depending on the debt instrument, include a total indebtedness ratio, a secured indebtedness ratio, an interest coverage ratio, an unencumbered asset ratio, and a minimum equity threshold.
-The Trust monitors these provisions and covenants and was in compliance with their respective requirements as at December 31, 2022 and 2021.
+At December 31, 2023, the Trust's combined debt consists of the unsecured debentures, the unsecured term loans and the unsecured revolving credit facility when drawn, each of which have various financial covenants.
+These covenants are defined within the trust indenture, the term loan agreements and the revolving credit facility agreement and, depending on the debt instrument, include a total indebtedness ratio, a secured indebtedness ratio, an interest coverage ratio, an unencumbered asset ratio, and a minimum equity threshold.
+The Trust monitors these covenants and was in compliance with their respective requirements as at December 31, 2023 and 2022.

 Distributions are made at the discretion of the Board of Trustees (the "Board") and Granite REIT intends to distribute each year all of its taxable income pursuant to its Amended and Restated Declaration of Trust as calculated in accordance with the Income Tax Act.
-For the fiscal year 2022, the Trust declared a monthly distribution of \$0.258 per stapled unit from January to November and a monthly distribution of \$0.267 per stapled unit for the month of December.
-The Board determines monthly distribution levels having considered, among other factors, estimated 2022 and 2023 cash generated from operations and capital requirements, the alignment of its current and targeted payout ratios with the Trust's strategic objectives and compliance with the above noted provisions and financial covenants.
+For the fiscal year 2023, the Trust declared a monthly distribution of \$0.2667 per stapled unit from January to November and a monthly distribution of \$0.2750 per stapled unit for the month of December.
+The Board determines monthly distribution levels having considered, among other factors, estimated 2023 and 2024 cash generated from operations and capital requirements, the alignment of its current and targeted payout ratios with the Trust's strategic objectives and compliance with the above noted financial covenants.